Grand Prix SeriesThe Grand Prix is a club annual event that consists of four races over the distances 1 mile, 3 miles

 The details of how Grand Prix points are awarded can be found below, if you wish to read them please click here

-The results for 2014 after the first two races can be viewed by clicking on Grand Prix Table 2014
+The results for 2014 after four races can be viewed by clicking on Grand Prix Table 2014

 The overall results for 2013 can be viewed by clicking on Grand Prix Table 2013